 Our Board currently consists of three Class I directors (Messrs.
-J. Reese Lanier, Dennis M. Love and Clyde C. Tuggle), four Class II directors (Messrs.
-Thomas C. Chubb III, John R. Holder, J. Hicks Lanier and Clarence H. Smith) and four Class III directors (Mr. Thomas C. Gallagher, Mr. George C. Guynn, Ms. Helen Ballard and Mr. E. Jenner Wood III).
+J. Reese Lanier, Dennis M. Love and Clyde C. Tuggle), three Class II directors (Messrs.
+Thomas C. Chubb III, John R. Holder, and Clarence H. Smith) and four Class III directors (Ms. Helen Ballard, Mr. Thomas C. Gallagher, Mr. George C. Guynn and Mr. E. Jenner Wood III).

-At our 2015 annual shareholders meeting, the terms of our Class II directors will expire.
-Mr. J. Hicks Lanier is retiring from the Board effective at the conclusion of the annual meeting.
+At our 2016 annual shareholders meeting, the terms of our Class III directors will expire.
+Mr. George C. Guynn is retiring from the Board effective at the conclusion of the annual meeting.

-Our Board, on the recommendation of our NC&G Committee, has nominated each of Mr. Thomas C. Chubb III, Mr. John R. Holder and Mr. Clarence H. Smith for election at our annual meeting, each to serve for a three year term expiring in 2018 and until his respective successor is elected and qualified.
+Our Board, on the recommendation of our NC&G Committee, has nominated each of Ms. Helen Ballard, Mr. Thomas C. Gallagher, Ms. Virginia A. Hepner, and Mr. E. Jenner Wood III for election at our annual meeting as Class III directors, each to serve for a three year term expiring in 2019 and until his or her respective successor is elected and qualified.

-The terms of our Class I directors expire in 2017, and the terms of our Class III directors expire in 2016.
-Each of our Class I and Class III directors is expected to remain in office for the remainder of his or her respective term.
+The terms of our Class I directors expire in 2017, and the terms of our Class II directors expire in 2018.
+Each of our Class I and Class II directors is expected to remain in office for the remainder of his or her respective term.

-Reauired Vote
+Required Vote

 In an uncontested election at an annual meeting of shareholders, our bylaws require that each director be elected by a majority of the votes cast with respect to such director (number of shares voted "for" a director must exceed the number of votes cast "against" that director).
-In accordance with our bylaws, in order for a shareholder to have nominated a director for consideration at the 2015 annual shareholders meeting, we must have received the nomination not later than the close of business on March 20, 2015.
-We have not received a shareholder nomination for a director for consideration at the 2015 annual shareholders meeting.
-Accordingly, the election of directors at the 2015 annual shareholders meeting is an uncontested election.
+In accordance with our bylaws, in order for a shareholder to have nominated a director for consideration at the 2016 annual shareholders meeting, we must have received the nomination not later than the close of business on March 19, 2016.
+We have not received a shareholder nomination for a director for consideration at the 2016 annual shareholders meeting.
+Accordingly, the election of directors at the 2016 annual shareholders meeting is an uncontested election.

 Under Georgia law, if, in an uncontested election at the annual meeting, a nominee who is already serving as a director is not elected, the director would continue to serve on our Board as a "holdover director."
 Under our bylaws, any holdover director who fails to be elected by a majority of the votes cast with respect to such director in an uncontested election must offer to tender his or her resignation to our Board.
 Our Board, in consultation with any of its committees so designated, would then determine whether to accept or reject the resignation, or whether other action should be taken.
 Under our bylaws, our Board is required to act on the resignation and publicly disclose its decision and the rationale behind it within 90 days from the date the election results are certified.
-Each of the director nominees is currently serving on our Board.
+Ms. Ballard, Mr. Gallagher, and Mr. Wood are currently serving on our Board.